-7.1 Lunch and Break Periods:
+7.1 Lunch and Break Periods

-The time allowed for an unpaid lunch break shall be a minimum of thirty minutes and no more than one hour and will be approved or disapproved at the discretion of the Department Director.
-All regular part-time employees who are scheduled to work at least four (4) hours shall be permitted one fifteen minute paid rest period at approximately the middle of the four hour period.
-Part-time employees who are scheduled to work at least six hours shall be permitted to a second paid fifteen minute rest period.
+The time allowed for an unpaid lunch break shall be a minimum of thirty minutes and no more than one hour throughout the course of the workday.

+Full-time employees who are scheduled to work eight or more hours in a day shall be permitted one fifteen minute paid rest period at approximately the middle of the morning, and another fifteen minute paid rest period at approximately the middle of the afternoon.
 Rest periods shall not be taken at the end of a workday to permit an employee to leave early, nor may rest periods be used at the beginning of a workday to allow an employee to report for work after their regular assigned starting time.

-The City will comply with all applicable State Laws and Regulations governing meal periods and rest periods.
+This MOU supersedes all applicable State law and regulations governing meal periods and rest periods.

 Article 8.
-Overtime and Emergency Premium Pay
+Overtime, Call Back Pay and Premium Pay